Defaktos/spring-cloud-microservices/README.md

 -Your password and username (default: postgres/admin).

 -Name of pre-created databases.
-You can create database with the same name -> at this case you don't need to change database name (default name: account_service_database; bill_service_database, deposit_service_database, payment_service_database, transfer_service_database).
+You can create database with the same name -> at this case you don't need to change database name (default name: account_service_database; bill_service_database, deposit_service_database).

 -Port of your database (default: 5432).

 ###### 2. It is allowed to start application from docker (if there is no need to start application from docker go to step 3) :
 *It is required to install Docker.*

 a) This application contains Dockerfile at each microservice package.
-One line in this files at account, bill, deposit, payment and transfer services depends on the name of database and wireless network adapter ip.
+One line in this files at account, bill and deposit services depends on the name of database and wireless network adapter ip.
 This is DATASOURCE_URL variable.
-Default ip is 192.168.1.55, database names according b)5).
+Default ip is 192.168.0.97, database names according b)5).
 You can find your wireless network adapter ip by command line:
 C:\Users>ipconfig -> database and wireless network adapter ip -> IPv4-adress